Drimiteros/Da-music-player/README.md

 # Da Music Player (v.2.1) 🎵

-A simple, retro, music player built in C++ that allows you to:
+A simple, retro, music player built in C++, using the SFML library (for the UI and Audio), that allows you to:
 ✅ Search directories for music files
 ✅ Control playback
 ✅ View timestamps and waveform